CharltonLane/SENG4400Assignment2/Server/README.txt

 Navigate to the IAM & Admin tab and select the Service Accounts sub-tab Click the "CREATE SERVICE ACCOUNT" button towards the top of the page
 1. Name it
-2. Select the Owner role under the Quick access label onthe "Role" dropdown Choose DONE
+2. Select the Owner role under the Quick access label on the "Role" dropdown Choose DONE

 Now Click on the email that is shown for the service account